 GatewayPorts yes AllowTcpForwarding yes ClientAliveInterval 60 ClientAliveCountMax 10

-AllowTcpForwarding- Specifies whether TCP forwarding is permitted.
+AllowTcpForwarding- When set to "yes", TCP forwarding is permitted.

 ClientAliveInterval- Number of seconds that the server will wait before sending a null packet to the client (to keep the connection alive).